priv-kweihmann/meta-sca/README.md

 - You need the `krogoth` standard [__poky__-layer](https://git.yoctoproject.org/cgit/cgit.cgi/poky/?h=krogoth) installed onto your local build environment.
 - You need at least **python 3.4** needs to be installed on your build host.
 - You need **glib-2.0-dev** installed on your build host (used for e.g. configcheck, lynis, tiger, upc)

+### Use of containers

+It is recommended to use `privkweihmann/yocto-sca-minimal:krogoth` docker container for building, which has all necessary requirements already installed.

 ### Setup